Key highlights

 • You need full control over hardware configurations and customization.

-• Your business is established and has the budget for premium hosting.
+• Your business is established and has a budget for premium hosting.

 Cloud hosting as a flexible alternative

-Bluehost’s cloud hosting automatically balances traffic loads across multiple servers, ensuring optimal uptime and performance.
-This makes it an ideal choice for businesses with unpredictable traffic.
+Bluehost’s Cloud hosting automatically balances traffic loads across multiple servers, ensuring optimal uptime and performance.
+This makes our hosting an ideal choice for businesses with unpredictable traffic.

-Unlike dedicated hosting, which requires manual scaling, Bluehost’s cloud infrastructure allows auto-scaling to meet sudden spikes in demand.
+Unlike dedicated hosting, which requires manual scaling, our cloud infrastructure allows auto-scaling to meet sudden spikes in demand.

 How to make the VPS vs dedicated server decision?

-Still wondering, should you upgrade to VPS or dedicated hosting?
-Here are five key factors to consider when deciding between VPS and dedicated hosting:
+Still wondering, should you upgrade to VPS or dedicated server?
+Here are seven key factors to consider when deciding between VPS and dedicated hosting:

 1. How important is website speed to you?